garden-io/garden/docs/reference/module-types/jib-container.md

   # Defines the location of the custom executable Maven binary.
   #
+  # If not provided, then Maven 3.8.5 will be downloaded and used.
+  #
   # **Note!** Either `jdkVersion` or `jdkPath` will be used to define `JAVA_HOME` environment variable for the custom
   # Maven.
   # To ensure a system JDK usage, please set `jdkPath` to `${local.env.JAVA_HOME}`.